top of page

 typewriter_edited.webp

 Jody Hobbs Hesler has written ever since she could hold a pencil and now lives and writes in the foothills of the Blue Ridge Mountains.
 Growing up, she split time between suburban Richmond, Virginia, and the mountains outside Winchester, Virginia.
 Experiences of all these regions flavor her writing.
-Her debut story collection, What Makes You Think You're Supposed to Feel Better (Cornerstone Press) is now available, and her debut novel, Without You Here (Flexible Press) is forthcoming September 10, 2024.
-She teaches at WriterHouse in Charlottesville, Virginia, and serves as assistant fiction editor for The Los Angeles Review
+She is the author of the novel Without You Here (Flexible Press) and the story collection What Makes You Think You're Supposed to Feel Better (Cornerstone Press).
+She teaches at WriterHouse in Charlottesville, Virginia, and serves as assistant fiction editor for The Los Angeles Review.
+To invite her to speak at an event or Zoom into a book club or classroom, please contact her via her contact page.

 • twitter